ropensci/redland-bindings/R/redland/cran-comments.md

 ## R CMD check results

 * There were no ERRORs or WARNINGs.
+* There were two NOTES:
-* There was one NOTE, indicating that this is a new submission.
+  * one indicating that this is a new submission.
+  * For the Windows build only, one NOTE regarding "sub-directories of 1Mb or more" The "libs" directory contains only the redland.dll files build for each Windows sub-architecture (i385, x64) and is necessary for the redland package to run.

 ## Downstream dependencies